angelo-mab/wksp-module-3-node-5-post/__lecture/lecture-1-post-method.md

 ## GET

-`GET` requests are meant to _fetch_ data from ...
+`GET` requests are meant to _fetch_ data from ... it serves static content

 ---

-The service initiating the request is usually a browser, or some sort of frontend that needs the data at this endpoint.
+The service initiating the request is usually a _browser_, or some sort of frontend that needs the data at this endpoint.

 As we've seen `GET` can also submit date, but this data is sent via query parameters.